flevi29/UBB-NASM-Runner/README.md

 > **NOTE** if a currently running program is
 > stuck, <kbd>Ctrl</kbd> + <kbd>C</kbd> will kill it without
 > killing `UBB-NASM-Runner`
->> :bulb: Unfortunately if the program is stuck asking for input
+>> :bulb:Unfortunately if the program is stuck asking for input
 >> then this won't help, you should do one of the following
 >> (say you run `STRPELDA`, like in the image above) :
 >> - close the `UBB-NASM-Runner` window (loss of history), or